cettia/cettia.github.io/projects/cettia-java-server/1.0.0-Alpha1/index.md

     <dt>B</dt>
     <dd>All the interfaces you need to know are <code>Server</code> and <code>ServerSocket</code>.
 Indeed.</dd>
     <dt>C</dt>
-    <dd>Shared nothing architecture is adopted to help scale application horizontally with ease.</dd>
+    <dd>Because servers don't share any data, you can scale application horizontally with ease.</dd>
     <dt>D</dt>
     <dd>Because it is built on Cettia Java Platform, you can run your application on any platform where it supports seamlessly i.e. Atmosphere, Grizzly, Java WebSocket API, Netty, Play, Servlet and Vert.x.</dd>
 </dl>